What are amino acids? How do they work? Why are they so important to your health and fitness? Why are they so important as you age?

 Older adults have to eat more protein to get the same effects as when they were younger.
 This is called anabolic resistance.

 Supplementing with branched-chain amino acids stimulates protein synthesis and decreases protein breakdown.
-The amino acids are readily absorbed, as they require no digestion, making them very convenient for older adults with less of an appetite and a less effective digestive system.
+The AAs are readily absorbed, as they require no digestion, making them very convenient for older adults with less of an appetite and a less effective digestive system.

 Loss of lean mass, beginning with middle age, is common, but it doesn’t have to happen at the rate it does for most people.
 Strength training, plus a higher-protein diet and/or amino acid supplementation can slow the rate of muscle loss.